ChomoY/Rainwater-Harvest-Credit-System/README.md

 - `create-marketplace-product` - List items for sale
 - `purchase-product` - Buy items with credits
 - `transfer-credits` - Send credits to other users
+- `batch-transfer-credits` - Send credits to multiple recipients in one transaction

 ### View Functions
 - `get-user-credits` - Check credit balance